kb2232/algo/readme.md

 - "triangle" and "integral" are anagrams.
 - "hello" and "bye" are not anagrams.
 ### question 8
-You need to write a function, "removeWhitespace", that will remove the leading and trailing white spaces from a given string.
+You need to write a function, "removeOutsideWhitespaces", that will remove the leading and trailing white spaces from a given string.
 The function will leave the white spaces that are in the middle of the string untouched.
 If the input string consists only of white spaces, the function should return an empty string.
+- removeOutsideWhitespaces(word)

 ### question 9
 Given a string, s, sort it in increasing order
 ### question 10